 What to pack for a trip to Istanbul

 Having said that, if you are planning to visit the Blue Mosque, Aya Sofia and other religious sites more conservative dress is expected (eg shoulders and knees covered) and you will need to remove your shoes.

-Istanbul is definitely a city for walking so comfortable shoes, a day pack and a water bottle are essential!
+Istanbul is definitely a city for walking so comfortable shoes, a day pack and a water bottle are essential.

 Travelling Solo in Istanbul

 I have visited Istanbul on my own and felt very safe.
 However, as always, when I travel on my own I avoid being out late at night and generally take a taxi home from dinner or eat near my hotel.

 If you are travelling solo it is a good idea to dress a bit more conservatively to avoid any discomfort.
-If you would prefer to travel as part of an organised trip there are loads of options:
+If you would prefer to travel as part of an organized trip there are loads of options:

-Who Paid for What in this Post
+Who Paid for What in this Istanbul 3 Day Itinerary Post

 That means if you click through on them and end up making a purchase I will receive a small commission.
-I just wanted to make sure that you were aware of this!
+I just wanted to make sure that you were aware of this.